protocultor/NextBASIC-Shmup/readme.txt

 doing a full "turn" with the "tail" without making the "head" advance to catch up will make the previously buffered sounds disappear.

 %b(), %b and %w comprise a second queue, for a second audio channel.
-This one includes coarse tone info, %c(), and noise, %n(), as other queues with the same head and tail, %b and %w.
+There are other queues: coarse tone, %c(), and noise, %n().
+These use the same head and tail as the second channel queue, %b and %w, because they play through that channel.

 Sound playing
 -------------

-Only one AY will be used, as "2 channels", since A and C will play the same sound, and their coarse setting will always be 0.
+Only one AY will be used, with "2 channels", since A and C will play the same sound, and their coarse setting will always be 0.
 On the other side, B will have coarse and fine, and will be able to produce noise when necessary.

 Then, 4 elements are needed:
-1.- Channel A & C fine tone - a()
+1.- Channel A & C fine tone - a() - a
-2.- Channel B fine tone     - b()
+2.- Channel B fine tone     - b() - b
-3.- Channel B coarse tone   - c()
+3.- Channel B coarse tone   - c() - b
-4.- Noise (on or off)       - n()
+4.- Noise (on or off)       - n() - b

 As said in the previous section, 4 circular queues will be used, with the last 3 using the same "head" and "tail", %b and %w respectively.